collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 First things first
 * If you are a repo maintainer, you will receive a message (by browser or email, based on your notification preferences) to let you know there is a pull request
 * Follow the link to the pull request in the repo pull request tab in the browser
+* Look over the information about the pull request provided by the contributor

 <!--
 There will a set of command line instructions for reviewing the pull request locally.
 The set of instructions will be slightly different depending on whether the pull request was submitted from within the organization as "Shared Repository" Model or from the forked repo (remote branch) as "Fork and Pull" Model.

 - Process is slightly different for "fork and pull" pull request versus "shared repository model" pull request

-* You go to the pull request in the browser and look at the info and click on the files (pull request tab)
+* click on the files (pull request tab)

 Pull request, one file shows all changes